ckuehnel/radino/radino/README.md

 All modules of the radino series are full Arduino compatible radio modules and pin compatible.

 The communication between ATmega32U4 and the interbal radio module uses always the same Arduino pins (IO8,IO9,D4,D7,A4).
 All other pins are available for the apllication.

+The pinout of Radino modules is at http://wiki.in-circuit.de/images/7/7d/radino_Pinout_allgemein.jpg